vib-tcp/introduction_2_HPC/chapters/01_LessonOverview.md

 **This material is derived from ["HPC training Bio-imaging"](https://liascript.github.io/course/?https://raw.githubusercontent.com/vib-bic-training/HPC_training_bioimaging_1/refs/heads/main/README.md#1)**
 ========================================================================================

-> This materia is a distributed way of creating and sharing educational content hosted on github.
+> This material is a distributed way of creating and sharing educational content hosted on github.
-> To see this document as an interactive LiaScript rendered version, click on the
+> To see this document as an interactive LiaScript rendered version (WIP), click on the
 > following link/badge:
 >
 > [![LiaScript](https://raw.githubusercontent.com/LiaScript/LiaScript/master/badges/course.svg)](https://liascript.github.io/course/?link)